graphic with global learning participants

 It is recommended to review the information on the TSA website to understand how the security and screening process works.
 Your carry-on luggage will be screened and you may be asked to remove bulky clothing layers and shoes.
 You will go through a security scanner – either full body or metal detector.
 TSA officials will direct you as you move through the process.
 If further screening is needed of your luggage or self, follow directions from TSA officials.

-The TSA website also provides information on what can packed in your luggage and if so, where it should be placed, in your carry-on or checked baggage.
+The TSA website also provides information on what can be packed in your luggage and if so, where it should be placed, in your carry-on or checked baggage.
 There are restrictions on liquids that can be carried onto the plane; liquids larger than the allotted 3.4 ounces or 100 ml must go in checked baggage.

 Consult the Transportation Security Administration (TSA) websites for details on the liquids rule (3-1-1), security screening, and what you can/cannot bring on international and domestic flights.
 Note that these rules apply for U.S. airports and that other countries may have different security and screening measures.